BritBox: Film and television deals

 Content co-produced between British broadcasters and larger SVODs like Netflix and Prime Video are not likely to be available on all or most BritBox platforms.
 This includes shows like the ITV Studios produced, BBC series Bodyguard, which a BritBox spokesperson said "Can't come back home", adding that "going forward, [BritBox] won't licence things to Netflix and Amazon in the first place because we now have a home, a streaming service in the UK".

 With programming rights becoming an important issue for BritBox, the BBC and ITV have worked to keep programming rights by making deals, purchasing production companies (as with ITV Studios) or producing content for each other.

-In September 2020, BritBox UK's managing director, Will Harrison said in terms of distribution, BritBox UK's availability had expanded to some 21 million devices – equating to some 13 million homes in the UK – meaning that BritBox didn't need a pay-TV distribution partner, although Harrison admitted that BritBox would like to continue those relationships, given the benefits of integration and marketing with their partners, "We continue to have those conversations.", meaning BritBox's focus is primarily on developing direct relationships and device rollouts rather than developing relationships with platforms.
+In September 2020, BritBox UK's managing director, Will Harrison, said in terms of distribution, BritBox UK's availability had expanded to some 21 million devices – equating to some 13 million homes in the UK – meaning that BritBox didn't need a pay-TV distribution partner, although Harrison admitted that BritBox would like to continue those relationships, given the benefits of integration and marketing with their partners.
+"We continue to have those conversations", he said, meaning BritBox's focus is primarily on developing direct relationships and device rollouts rather than developing relationships with platforms.
 He advised that in early October 2020, BT was launching an offer for its broadband customers to get six months BritBox for free on its YouView box.
 "That's eight million BT broadband homes."

-Harrison also added that the expansion of catch-up windows for iPlayer and ITV Hub meant that BritBox was also looking at non-exclusive content.
-Although he clarified that two-thirds of content on BritBox should remain fully exclusive "so we can live with a bit of overlap".
+Harrison added that the expansion of catch-up windows for iPlayer and ITV Hub meant that BritBox was also looking at non-exclusive content.
+He clarified that two-thirds of content on BritBox should remain fully exclusive "so we can live with a bit of overlap".
 He said that BritBox could also act as a source of complete box sets alongside the catch-up services.